March 2012 Board Meeting

 Possible closed session to confer regarding: Ackerberg v.
 California Coastal Commission, Los Angeles Superior Court Case No. BS122006, and related litigation, including Access for All v.
-Ackerberg, Los Angeles Superior Court Case No. BC405058; Malibu-Encinal Homeowners Association vs. Mountains Recreation and Conservation Authority, et al, Los Angeles County Superior Court, Case No. BS 431798; Pace v.
-California State Coastal Conservancy, Los Angeles Superior Court Case No. BC408190; United States of America vs. 127.60 Acres of Land, more or less, situated in San Diego County, State of California, U.S. District Court, Southern District of California, Civil No. 06CV1670W NLS; and other pending litigation; and/or to consider the initiation of litigation.
+Ackerberg, Los Angeles Superior Court Case No. BC405058; Laguna Terrace Park, LLC v.
+California Coastal Commission, Orange County Superior Court Case No. 30-2011 00528322; Malibu-Encinal Homeowners Association v.
+Mountains Recreation and Conservation Authority, et al, Los Angeles County Superior Court, Case No. BS 431798; United States of America v.
+127.60 Acres of Land, more or less, situated in San Diego County, State of California, U.S. District Court, Southern District of California, Civil No. 06CV1670W NLS; Wildman v.
+California Coastal Commission, Los Angeles Superior Court Case No. SC111748; and other pending litigation; and/or to consider the initiation of litigation.
 Session will be closed to the public pursuant to Government Code Section 11126(e).

 Questions about the meeting or agenda can be directed to Dick Wayman at (510) 286-4182 or firstname.lastname@example.org or at the Conservancy: 1330 Broadway, 13th Floor, Oakland, CA 94612